 Sacred Valley to Machu Picchu Overview

 Our 2-day tour from the Sacred Valley to Machu Picchu lets you explore some of Peru's most famous places.
-It's a great way to learn about the history and culture of the Inca people.
+It's a great way to learn about the history and culture of the Incas.
 The Sacred Valley, high in the Andes mountains close to the city of Cusco, has many old Inca sites and villages where people still live as they did hundreds of years ago.
 Machu Picchu is one of the most amazing places in the world.
 It was built by the Incas long ago and is situated atop a mountain.

 On this tour, you will visit many iconic places in Cusco.
 You'll see an Alpaca farm where you can meet llamas, alpacas, vicuñas, and guanacos.
 You'll also visit Mirador Taray for a great view, the Pisac Inca Site, and Pisac Market, where you can learn about the past and shop for handmade items.
 We'll also visit the Moray terraces, large circles in the ground that were used for farming, and the Salineras of Maras, where people have been extracting salt from water for many years.
 We'll stop at Ollantaytambo, an old town with lots of history.